MBToker/Emotion-extraction-from-sound-and-meaning/README.md

 ### 3.2) Model Optimization
 "model_optimization" uses TensorBoard to find the optimal hyperparameters for LSTM model.
 Results are saved as log files, so they can be examined if wanted.
 ### 3.3) Main Program
 "main_file.py" used to run the main project.
 It has a simple design of the application.
-User can upload files and record its sound for the emotion extraction process
+User can upload files and record its sound for the emotion extraction process.
+Resulting graphs can be seen in Graph folder in the project.
+Also, user can see the performance of the model by running training function.

+## 4) Results